Meet the World’s Greatest Killer, Ischaemic Heart Disease

 IHD treatment is a long-life treatment.
 Currently, if you have IHD, there is no single method that instantly removes the disease completely from your body, especially if you still have the risk factors.
 So, one aspect of the treatment is that you should manage the risk factors, such as reducing body weight, quit smoking, exercising regularly, and eating healthy.
 The other aspects of the treatment require

 your compliance in taking daily blood-thinning medications and other medications based on your clinical status, for example, diabetes or hypertension medications.
 Depending on how severe the blockage at your coronary vessel, sometimes the doctor would require to perform a more invasive treatment to open the blockage, through the catheterization procedure or even a heart bypass surgery, to replace the blocked vessel with a new blood vessel taken from your leg.

 Always be sure to discuss it thoroughly with the doctor so that you can understand the risk and benefit of the examination and treatment procedures.

 How can I prevent myself from getting IHD?

 Start by performing a healthy lifestyle to manage the risk factors, as mentioned above.
 A healthy lifestyle can help you maintain a healthy heart.
-And always remember to health yourself with AITOPYA.
+And always remember to health yourself with BYON8.

 Heart Foundation.
 (2020).
 What is coronary heart disease?